-Figure 6 depicts daily figures for the average block time (in seconds), number of unprocessed transactions, and transaction fees per block (in BTC), each centered for ±20 days around the observed shocks.
+Figure 6 depicts daily figures for the average block time (in seconds), number of unprocessed transactions, and transaction fees per block (in BTC), each centered for $\pm 20$ days around the observed shocks.
 Since both periods show a widely similar magnitude, we use the average across Event [1] and Event [2] in most of the following calculations (as not stated otherwise) and compare them to the population average based on all non-shock intervals between January 2012 and May 2021.
 As expected, the arrival rate of blocks increased to > 15 minutes during the events, or by 59.5 percent compared to the population average of 9.5 minutes.
 Following the bottleneck in block creation, the number of transactions settled on the blockchain decreased by about 75.000 per day.
 In turn, the number of unprocessed transactions accumulated to 130,000 - an increase by factor 7.3 and a value only surpassed by the Bitcoin hype in December 2017.
 Eventually, the median confirmation time increased to 21.6 minutes for a transaction with average fees to be settled on the blockchain.
 This corresponds to an increase of 122 percent compared to the population average of 9,69 minutes.

 Since transaction fees are subject to a generally increasing trend (see Easley et al. (2019)), we compare the movement during our shocks to the average in stable periods from January 2019 to May 2021.
 As predicted by our model, per block transaction fees jumped from an average of 0.59 BTC to a peak of 2.46 BTC during the event periods, corresponding to a factor of 4.16.
 Again, comparable fee levels are observed when the BTC price reaches a new historic all-time high, resulting in a massive increase in transaction volume.
-This interaction signifies that a short-term drop in computing capacity leads to a established second-layer solutions to expand the settlement capacity (see Divakaruni and Zimmerman (2020) and Brown and Koeppl (2019) among others).
-However, none of these adjustments were applied during our observation period, and therefore we treat block capacity as constant.
+This interaction signifies that a short-term drop in computing capacity leads to a similar increase in transaction fees as we would expect from a short-term multiplication of the Bitcoin price.
+Event [1] and [2] show a widely similar development of executed hashing power, settlement capacity, and transaction fees.
+However, we observe a countervailing price trend between the shocks, which we exploit in the following subsection to examine the network vulnerability.

-26Non-schock intervals exclude the Bitcoin hype in December 2017, the price shock in December 2018, and Event [1] and [2].
+&lt;sup>25Non-schock intervals exclude the Bitcoin hype in December 2017, the price shock in December 2018, and Event [1] and [2].